6 ways to play an A sus 2 chord on guitar

 A sus 2 chord mini barre

-For this chord variation, we use a mini barre starting on the 4th string, 7th fret like this:
+For this chord variation, we use a mini barre starting on the 4th string, 7th fret.
+This chord originally comes from the open D sus 2 chord shape but we use the 1st finger to barre and shift the chord.

 A sus 2 chord mini barre